owntracks/recorder/README.md

 This section lists the most important options of the _recorder_ with their long names; check the usage (`recorder -h`) for the short versions.

 `--clientid` specifies the MQTT client identifier to use upon connecting to the broker, thus overriding a constructed default.
-This option cannot be used with `--hosted`.

 `--host` is the name or address of the MQTT broker and overrides `$OTR_HOST`.
 The default is "localhost".
-For `--hosted` mode you do not have to specify this.

 `--port` is the port number of the MQTT broker and overrides `$OTR_PORT`; it defaults to 1883.
-For `--hosted` mode you do not have to specify this.

 `--user` overrides `$OTR_USER` and specifies the username to use in the MQTT connection.
-This option is also required in `--hosted` mode.

 `$OTR_PASS` is the password for the MQTT connection.
-(This is ignored in `--hosted` mode.)

-`$OTR_DEVICE` is required for `--hosted` and specifies the name of the device associated with `$OTR_USER`.

-`$OTR_TOKEN` is required for `--hosted` mode.

 `$OTR_CAFILE` specifies the path to a readable PEM-formatted file containing the CA certificate chain to be used for the MQTT TLS connection.
-This is required for `--hosted`.
 If this environment variable is set, a TLS connection is assumed (and the port number should probably be adjusted accordingly).

 `--qos` specifies the MQTT QoS to use; it defaults to 2.